 Well, you can refer to our support documentation & GitHub repository to get a step-by-step procedure for running your first Selenium automation testing script over an online Selenium Grid.
 So you don’t have to worry about the challenges with Selenium infrastructure as we will be providing you a cloud Selenium Grid of zero downtime.
 Want to know a fun fact?
 Your first 100 Selenium automation testing minutes are on us, with just a free sign-up.
 You can also avail benefits of manual cross browser testing, responsive testing, and more with a lifetime free access to LambdaTest, the world’s fastest-growing cloud Selenium Grid.

 Our support documentation can help you get started with Selenium in any language that you're comfortable with.
-By referring to it, you can develop a better functional understanding of Selenium automation testing, run some sample tests.
+By referring to it, you can develop a better functional understanding of Selenium framework, run some sample tests.
 After creating a WebDriver instance, navigate to any web page.
 On that web page, locate an HTML element and perform any action on it.
 After that, predict the response of the browser to that action.
 With the help of a test framework, run tests and record the results.
 In the end, conclude the test.
 We also have Selenium Tutorials on our blog page.

 Here is a tutorial series to help you become run Selenium testing from a beginner to an expert level.